realworldocaml/book/en/02-guided-tour.md

 So far, we've only written so-called _pure_ or _functional_ code, meaning that we didn't write any code that modified a variable or value after its creation.
+Indeed, almost all of the data structures we've encountered so far are _immutable_, meaning there's no way in the language to modify them at all.
 This is a quite different style from _imperative_ programming, where computations are structured as sequences of instructions that operate by modifying state as they go.

 Functional code is the default in OCaml, with variable bindings and